Support a Current Initiative

 Croatan Institute works regularly with highly engaged funding partners on path-breaking initiatives addressing critical problems across the landscape of finance, sustainability, and economic development.

 The following active projects provide a wide range of opportunities for sponsors, funders, and donors to engage more deeply in the collaborative work of the Institute:

-The next Croatan Forum is slated for Spring 2020.
+The next Croatan Forum has been scheduled for Fall 2021.
 Contact us to learn about sponsorship opportunites for the Croatan Forum.

 Clean Portfolio Project (CPP)

 CPP is developing an educational portfolio by identifying investable strategies across a variety of asset classes in themes ranging from renewable energy and sustainable infrastructure, to organic agriculture and clean technology.
 To learn more about the CPP, and how it is continuing and expanding the work done in the DivestInvest Clean Fifteen, including current sponsorship opportunities, click here.
 Contact Christi Electris to learn more.

 REEFS is an initiative coordinated by Croatan Institute with a growing group of advisers and partners seeking to address structural racism within finance and to integrate racial equity as an explicit factor of analysis and engagement within total portfolio approaches to investing for social impact.For more information or to get involved, please contact Sharlene Brown at REEFS@croataninstitute.org.